brandicameron/memory/README.md

 - Javascript Classes
 - Using setTimeout.
 - How to prevent event bubbling.
-- How to make an accessible style toggle button that can be tabbed to.
+- How to make an accessible styled toggle button that can be tabbed to.
 - Built my first testing function.

 ---